 “I have been so, so supported with work and with my ongoing therapy as well.
 They’ve really been very considerate.”

 Jenny’s attention is now focussed on raising money for Police Care UK.
-This year, she and her husband are planning to take part in the 50-kilometre Race to the Stones ultramarathon in July.
-She is also working on planning a cycle ride with her cousin from Andover to Devon.
-Jenny has exercised regularly for the last two decades but hasn’t previously run or cycled the distances she is attempting in 2021.
+Last year, she and her husband took part in the 50-kilometre Run to The Sea ultramarathon.
+Jenny had exercised regularly for the last two decades but hadn’t previously run that distance before.

 “I rely on exercise massively.
 People who suffer with their mental health will totally appreciate that.
 Exercise is probably the best medicine around.
 That and talking, which I’ve learned the hard way.
 I really, really struggled with talking.
 I didn’t want people to see that I couldn’t cope.

 “There was many a time that I wish somebody had a magic wand and could just wave it at me and I would be fixed.
 And then people said to me ‘you can’t fix it because you’re not actually broken – you’ve just got a few things out of place that we need to rearrange’.

 Jenny and her husband Andy raised over £4000 from sponsorship for the ultra marathon.
 She hopes her fundraising will enable others who are struggling to access the help that’s right them.
 “I wore a mask, and it took a long time from becoming ill to feel safe in removing that mask and showing my vulnerability.
 I’m really, really hoping that officers are not so worried about saying something has upset them or affected them or they’re not sleeping”.